Marksmanship badges (United States): Former competition ranking badges

 Starting in 1926, the U.S. Army Air Corps began awarding distinguished aerial badges.
 The Air Corps held three gunnery matches; one for pursuit pilots, one for observation and attack pilots, and one for observers.
 They also held two bombing matches, one for heavier-than-air craft and one for balloons.
 Winners of these matches received either the Distinguished Aerial Gunner Badge or the Distinguished Aerial Bomber Badge.
-These matches were suspended in 1932; thus, it's assumed these badges were retired sometime after that date.
+These matches were suspended in 1932; thus, it is assumed these badges were retired sometime after that date.

 In 1903, the 57th U.S. Congress created the National Marksmanship Competition Matches which provided for the creation of the National Match (Dogs of War) Trophy.
 Winners of the National Match (Dogs of War) Trophy were also awarded an antique bronze National Trophy Match (Dogs of War) Badge along with the top 15% of the teams that competed in these matches.

 The pendant of the National Trophy Match (Dogs of War) Badge replicated the bronze shield of the national trophy which had the names of the four military services, at that time, (the Army, Navy, Marine Corps, and National Guard) embossed on small rectangles below a small replica of the Great Seal of the United States on the left side of the badge's pendant.
 To the right of this was a prominent design of an ancient warrior with four dogs on leashes (the dogs of war).
 To the right of the warrior was the following embossed phrase: "National Trophy Presented by the Congress of the United States for Excellence in Team Marksmanship."
 Below the leashed dogs, at the base of the pendant, is a short embossed statement reflecting why the badge was awarded.
 This pendant hung from a plain rectangular brooch embossed with the words "THE NATIONAL MATCH TEAM," with the exception of the 1913 badge which was embossed with "NATIONAL TEAM MATCH 1913."

 As with today's Army Interservice Competition Badges, the awarding of the National Trophy Match (Dogs of War) Badge was separate from the leg points used towered "distinguished status," but did count towards a now defunct requirement whereby an individual must earn a certain number of marksmanship awards, in addition to the required 30 leg points, to achieve "distinguished status."
 In 1919 this badge gave way to National Trophy Match (Dogs of War) Medals.
 Although this historic badge is still authorized for wear on U.S. Army service uniforms, today teams that win this prestigious trophy are presented with a National Trophy Match (Dogs of War) Plaque.